webservco/sandbox/docs/Development/Environment/DDEV/ddev_misc.md

 ## Upgrading database

-Example: upgrade MariaDB form 10.4 to 10.8
+Example: upgrade MariaDB from 10.4 to 10.8

 ### The easy way